-The objective of this Workplan is to guide the work of ITTO on mangroves during the 2002-2006 period, and to provide guidance to member countries seeking support from the Organization for mangrove management, conservation, and rehabilitation through project activities.
-The Workplan can also serve to guide further collaborative activities between ITTO and others on mangroves.
+The objective of this Workplan is to guide the work of ITTO on mangroves during the period 2002-2006 and to provide guidance to member countries seeking support from the Organization for mangrove management, conservation and rehabilitation through project activities.
+The Workplan can also serve to guide further collaborative activities between ITTO and others.

-Activities
+3. Activities

-The following list of activities, which can be divided into six areas is provided as recommendations based on advice from a panel of mangrove experts.
-In the formulation of these activities, the panel took account of comments of Council members, the International Mangrove Workshop recommendations and the draft Mangrove Workplan considered at the Thirty-first ITTC session.
+The following list of activities, which can be divided into six program areas, is based on recommendations from a panel of mangrove experts.
+In the formulation of these activities, the panel took account of comments by Council members, the recommendations made by the Cartagena workshop, and the draft Mangrove Workplan considered at the Thirty-first ITTC session.
 The criteria used to select activities for this Workplan are as follows:

-- 1. ITTO's past history of conducting successful work in the area - 2.
-Relevance to ITTO's mandate (ITTA Article 1- Objectives) - 3.
-Relevance to program areas specified in Decision 9(XXIX) as follows: - increase awareness among members to promote conservation of mangroves - encourage cooperation among members to intensify ITTO's activities to conserve existing mangroves and rehabilitate degraded mangroves - promote the sustainable management and utilization of mangroves

-- 4. Geographic scope (limited to ITTO membership)

-- 5. Duration of activity

-- 6. ITTO's comparative advantage

-- 7. Financial implication for ITTO
+- 1. ITTO's past history of conducting successful work in the area; - 2.
+Relevance to ITTO's mandate (ITTA Article 1 Objectives); - 3.
+Relevance to program areas specified in Decision 9(XXIX) as follows: - increase awareness among members to promote conservation of mangroves - encourage cooperation among members to intensify ITTO's activities to conserve existing mangroves and rehabilitate degraded mangroves; - promote the sustainable management and utilization of mangroves; - 4.
+Geographic scope (limited to ITTO membership); - 5.
+Duration of activity; - 6.
+ITTO's comparative advantage; - 7.
+Financial implications for ITTO.